susanyang17/doc/dev-ref/Performance_Guide.md

   -
-    Sometimes we need to load the data from a database to initialize a sheet before keikai spreadsheet renders in a browser.
+    Sometimes we need to load the data from a database to initialize a sheet before Keikai spreadsheet renders in a browser.
 Disable the auto refresh can eliminate Spreadsheet's unnecessary internal
     calculations for rendering.